carla-simulator/carla/Docs/python_api.md

         - `distance` (_float_) – Approximate distance between waypoints.
     - **Return:** _list([carla.Waypoint](#carla.Waypoint))_
 - <a name="carla.Map.get_spawn_points"></a>**<font color="#7fb800">get_spawn_points</font>**(<font color="#00a6ed">**self**</font>)
-Returns a list of recommendations made by creators of the map to be used spawning points for vehicles.
+Returns a list of recommendations made by the creators of the map to be used as spawning points for the vehicles.
 The list includes [carla.Tranform](#carla.Tranform) objects with certain location and orientation.
-Said locations are slightly on-air and vehicles fall for a bit before starting their way.
+Said locations are slightly on-air in order to avoid Z-collisions, so vehicles fall for a bit before starting their way.
     - **Return:** _list([carla.Transform](#carla.Transform))_
 - <a name="carla.Map.get_topology"></a>**<font color="#7fb800">get_topology</font>**(<font color="#00a6ed">**self**</font>)
 Returns a list of tuples describing a minimal graph of the topology of the OpenDRIVE file.
 The tuples contain pairs of waypoints located either at the point a road begins or ends.
 The first one is the origin and the second one represents another road end that can be reached.
 This graph can be loaded into [NetworkX](https://networkx.github.io/) to work with.
 Output could look like this: <b>[(w0, w1), (w0, w2), (w1, w3), (w2, w3), (w0, w4)]</b>.